JuggleTree/game-off-2012/README.md

 ![http://juggletree.github.com/game-off-2012/](https://raw.github.com/JuggleTree/game-off-2012/master/Raw%20Images/Title.png)

-Little Sticky put on his favorite smiley shirt one morning and had a vision.
-It showed him a magical tree which grew all sorts of different fruit.
-Sticky was tasked with collecting as many fruits as possible before his vision ended.
+Little Sticky went to bed one night with his favorite smiley shirt and had a very interesting dream.
+His smiley shirt began talking to him!
+It told him that he must collect as many ripe fruits falling off a magical tree as he can before he wakes up.
+The more he collects, the better luck he'll have when he wakes up!
+Be careful though, his shirt will get very angry if Sticky drops too many fruits!

 Play the game at [http://juggletree.github.com/game-off-2012/](http://juggletree.github.com/game-off-2012/)

 ### Gameplay

 The fruit tree grows various fruit from it's **branches** and eventually fall.
 The player must control Sticky to catch the fruit.
 He can throw two fruit together to have them **merge** and increase in point value.
 If there are too many fruit for Sticky to handle, he can toss a few in the basket to lighten the load.
 Dropping fruit will make his shirt angry!
-Sticky will return to the real world when his vision ends after 2 and a half minutes, or if he drops too many fruits!
+Sticky will return to the real world when his vision ends after 2 and a half minutes, or if he drops five fruits!

 ### Controls